oxc-project/javascript-parser-in-rust/docs/lexer.md

 We don't want to advance the original `chars` iterator so we clone the iterator and advance the index.

 :::info
-The `clone` is cheap if you dig into the [source code](https://doc.rust-lang.org/src/core/slice/iter.rs.html#148-152), it just copies the tracking and boundary index.
+The `clone` is cheap if we dig into the [source code](https://doc.rust-lang.org/src/core/slice/iter.rs.html#148-152), it just copies the tracking and boundary index.

 ```rust reference